 - Sex Is Evil:

-- Also, in the Twentieth Voyage, Ijon Tichy whines how ugly and misplaced human sexual organs are.
+- In the Twentieth Voyage, Ijon Tichy whines how ugly and misplaced human sexual organs are.
 It was his fault.
 Indirectly.

 - Starfish Aliens: Most of them — especially in the Eighth Voyage, which has Ijon Tichy mistake an alien ambassador for a soda machine.